 Dr. Patrick Turner is the general practitioner in Poplar.
 Deeply caring and very well respected, he shares a good working relationship with both the nuns and nurses.
 Dr. Turner is an ex-smoker and rarely drinks.
 A widower, he was at one point bringing up his son Timothy single-handedly.

-In Season 2, Dr. Turner's professional relationship with Sister Bernadette blossomed into something of a more personal nature, and by the beginning of Season 3 they were married.
-Dr. Turner and Shelagh came to terms with Shelagh's infertility and adopted their daughter Angela.
-Their marriage was tested when it was revealed to Shelagh that he had been hiding a nervous breakdown from his past.
+In Season 2, Dr. Turner's professional relationship with Sister Bernadette blossoms into something of a more personal nature, and by the beginning of Season 3, they are married.
+Eager to expand their family, Dr. Turner and Shelagh come to terms with Shelagh's infertility and adopt their daughter Angela.
+Their marriage is tested when it is revealed to Shelagh that he has been hiding a nervous breakdown from his past.
 Dr. Turner has taken his role in prescribing Thalidomide badly and goes out of his way to support the families whose lives will be affected forever by its legacy.
-Season 8 sees Dr. Turner introducing new medical programs to Poplar, including a Cervical Smear Clinic, a Brook Advisory Centre and a measles trial.
+Season 8 sees Dr. Turner introducing new medical programs to Poplar, including a Cervical Smear Clinic, a Brook Advisory Centre, and a measles trial.

 If you had to deliver a baby for real do you think you could do it?